fatemehhaji/fine-tuning_LLMs/README.md

 ## Metric Measurements

-After fine-tuning, we measure various metrics to evaluate the quality of the generated text, including perplexity, BLEU score, ROUGE-L score, BERTScore, and CodeBLEU.
+After fine-tuning, we measure various metrics to evaluate the quality of the generated text, including perplexity, BLEU score, ROUGE-L score, and BERTScore.
 We also conduct a small-scale human evaluation to assess the generated text's grammatical correctness, coherence, and correctness of the answer.

 ## Hyperparameter Tuning

 We explore the impact of different hyperparameters (top_k, beam_size, and temperature) on the text generation capabilities of the fine-tuned LLMs.
 We conduct experiments with varying parameter settings and measure their effects using the defined metrics.

-## Discussions

-Please refer to the `discussions.md` file for a detailed analysis and comparison of the models based on the metrics and human evaluation.

 ## Citation